Jhonny-Mello/VivoTask-API/README.md

 ### 2. Database Integration Strategy

-The data access layer, including the large `DbContext`, was created by **reverse-engineering an existing and database**.
+The data access layer, including the large `DbContext`, was created by **reverse-engineering an existing database**.

 * **Rationale**: Working with established, large-scale databases is a common scenario.
 This pragmatic approach was taken to ensure the application correctly mapped to the existing schema and to avoid the time-intensive and error-prone process of creating hundreds of data models by hand.